FaZeDrug/cse15l-lab-reports/labreport2.md

 ![Image](StringServer.png)

-The methods in my code that are called are: handleRequest
+The methods in my code that are called are: handleRequest (This is called by the Server class to handle the requests to the URI)

 The relevant arguments to those methods are: URI url (This is the requested URL, which has the information about the query parameters and the path of the URL.)

 The relevant fields of the class are: String placeholder (This empty string stores the message when it is sent.
 New messages will continue to append into this placeholder.)

-The values of placeholder changes when the requests match the conditionals.
-Placeholder will update when URL path matches the url.getPath, url.getPath contains an 's', and contains url.GetQuery.
-This is due to the conditional statements.
-If the conditional is true, then placeholder will store the message and return it.
-If the conditional continues to match, then placeholder will continue storing and returning these messages.
-If these conditionals are not met, placeholder will not change.
+The values of placeholder changes depending on the requests made to the server.
+If the requested URL path matches /addMessage, and the query contains "s", the value of String placeholder is updated to include the message sent with the request.
+The additional requests that match this conditional will append the message in the request by storing it in placeholder.
+If the requested URL path does not match /addMessage or the query does not contain an "s", the placeholder will not change.
+Lastly, if the requested URL does not match any path that is valid, the server will return a "404 Not Found!" message.

 ![Image](initialMessage.png)